AnOddDoorKnight/OVSXmlSerializer/Readme.md

 Like the default system XML serializer, they pose the same requirements such as:
 1. Requiring to have a public or private parameterless constructor.
-2. The fields you want to serialize
-3. Having all fields follow the same constraint as above.
+2. Having all fields follow the same constraint as above.
+3. During certain restrictions like a limited environment may cause issues; Modifying the readonly handle option in the config seems to fix this.

 There are two serializers, the generic and the non-generic.
 The non-generic derives from the generic as object for performance reasons, and is created as instances due to configurations.

-The method returns a `MemoryStream`, a stream that can be used for overriding specific file systems as such, but can be converted to a string if needed by other systems.

-The system provides its own interface called `IXmlSerializable`, which is not the same as the traditional system.
-Luckily, instead of using `XmlReader`, it uses a `XmlNode` instead. `XmlWriter` is here to stay, though.
+When done serializing as an XML, it typically returns a stream, or applies to a new or existing file.

 ## Deserializing